28- and 30-Day Drug Rehab Programs

 What Happens During a 30-Day Treatment Program?

-After you have finished detox, you will continue on with your recovery work.
-At this point, your treatment team may continue to use a range of behavioral therapeutic techniques, as well as provide ongoing medical and mental health care, as needed.
-Some of these behavioral therapies may include:1
+After detox, you will begin your recovery work in earnest.
+Your treatment team may use a range of behavioral therapeutic techniques, as well as provide ongoing medical and mental health care as needed.

-• Cognitive-behavioral therapy (CBT), which can help you identify and change problematic thoughts and behaviors.
+• Cognitive-behavioral therapy (CBT): Helps identify and change problematic thoughts and behaviors.
 It can teach you to employ effective coping skills, target and manage cravings, and develop strategies to avoid or manage situations that put you at high-risk for relapse.

-• Contingency management (CM), which reinforces desirable, recovery-oriented behaviors, such as negative toxicology results, participating in treatment sessions, and reaching milestones with small rewards as motivation.
+• Contingency management (CM): Offers small rewards to reinforce recovery-oriented behaviors, such as showing negative toxicology results, participating in treatment sessions, and reaching recovery milestones.

-• Motivational-enhancement therapy (MET), which works to increase motivation by addressing any ambivalence you may feel toward abstinence, being in treatment, and changing your behaviors.
+• Motivational-enhancement therapy (MET): Builds motivation by addressing any ambivalence toward abstinence, being in treatment, and changing behaviors.

 A decent portion of addiction treatment is provided through a combination of group and individual counseling sessions.
 Types of sessions may include:1,2

-• Group counseling, which can involve behavioral therapy alongside your peers so that you can also benefit from the wisdom of a shared experience as they provide additional feedback and reinforcement.
+• Group therapy, which can involve behavioral therapy in a small group setting where you can benefit from the wisdom of your peers and gain insights from shared experiences.

-• Individual sessions, which will allow you to privately discuss your substance use and problems you may face, including vocational, legal, or relationship issues, in a one-on-one setting.
+• Individual therapy, which will allow you to privately discuss your substance use and problems you may face, including vocational, legal, or relationship issues, in a one-on-one setting.

 How Do I Find a 30-Day Rehab Near Me?